hashicorp/vagrant/website/www/source/blog/2014-02-19-feature-preview-vagrant-1-5-boxes-2-0.html.markdown

 The box system that is in place in Vagrant 1.4 and earlier has been mostly untouched since the first release of Vagrant.
-While the format of boxes and commands were modified slightly for Vagrant 1.1 to accomodate multiple providers, the general use has not changed at all in over four years.
+While the format of boxes and commands were modified slightly for Vagrant 1.1 to accommodate multiple providers, the general use has not changed at all in over four years.

 During this time, we've learned a lot about how people use Vagrant and